 Phase 2: Post-Menstruation/Pre-ovulation

-There is very little or no discharge in the first few days after the period, the vulva feels dry and chances of pregnancy are slim.
+There is very little or no discharge in the first few days after the period, and chances of pregnancy are slim.
 As you move towards pre-ovulation the first discharge should feel sticky and slightly creamy and break easily if you pull your fingers apart.
 There is a medium chance of pregnancy in this phase.

 Phase 3: Ovulation

 Just before and during ovulation the cervical fluid changes again in consistency to a stretchy egg-yolk like discharge, this is your fertile mucus.
-The mucus should stretch if you pull your fingers apart and can resemble sperm (important not to confuse the two!).
+The mucus should stretch if you pull your fingers apart.
 This fluid will help the sperm travel to the egg; it has a more alkaline PH, unlike the regular acidic environment of the vagina, which aids the sperms survival as its PH is also more alkaline.
 Therefore the most efficient time for conceiving is just before ovulation occurs when this fluid is at its most abundant.

 The main points to note about FERTILE cervical mucus is as follows:

-If the sperm and the cervical mucus become Acquainted, the sperm can last for up to 72hours (longer than any other time in the cycle).
+Sperm can last for up to 72 hours.
 Once ovulation happens and the egg is released it can only last for up to 24hours.
-Therefore the cervical mucus acts similar to a reservoir until it can meet the egg (usually in the fallopian tubes) and fertilise.
+Therefore the cervical mucus acts similar to a reservoir until it can meet the egg and fertilise.
 So how often should you have intercourse?
-I personally recommended daily intercourse during the midcycle phase, if there are no male related fertility factors.
-Some practitioners will advise every second day.
-However if you are not tracking your cervical mucus efficiently the chances of pregnancy decrease as the egg only survives for up to 24hours.

 Phase 4: Post-Ovulation/Pre-Menstruation.